clem12003/Projet_R_Python/readme.md

 `SF_12m_Q[y]`: SF-36 score at 12 months for question y (where y is the question number e.g. 1, 2, 3a, ...)

 ## 2.3.
 Script organization
-### 2.3.1 Calculation and transformation of dimension scores at 3 months
+### 2.3.1 Calculation and transformation of dimension scores at 3 and 12 months
 **Aim**: To compute dimension scores and transform them onto a 0-100 scale for comparability and interpretation
 **Input**: `bazRSF.csv` in `data` folder
 **Calculation**: